Why escalation in Syria was almost inevitable

 At the same time, Iran fired missiles into Syria over the weekend.
 On Monday, Russia said it has ceased its military cooperation with the United States in Syria over the downing of the plane, referring to the act as "military aggression."

-These events illustrate how an uneasy battlefield coexistence in Syria has spiraled into a a situation that is impossible to maintain.
+These events illustrate how an uneasy battlefield coexistence in Syria has spiraled into a situation that is impossible to maintain.
 Now come the tasks of calming an escalating confrontation with Syrian President Bashar al-Assad along with his Iranian and Russian backers and working to return the focus to the war in Syria in which the US does want to participate -- the battle against ISIS.

 "The Coalition's mission is to defeat ISIS in Iraq and Syria," a spokesman for Operation Inherent Resolve stated in a release.
 "The Coalition does not seek to fight the Syrian regime, Russian, or pro-regime forces partnered with them, but will not hesitate to defend Coalition or partner forces from any threat.
 The Coalition presence in Syria addresses the imminent threat ISIS in Syria poses globally.
 The demonstrated hostile intent and actions of pro-regime forces toward Coalition and partner forces in Syria conducting legitimate counter-ISIS operations will not be tolerated."